The idea of continuous improvement is woven throughout our corporate fabric.

-University of Minnesota – Child Development Institute - Partnered on a research project to evaluate the development of mindful thinking skills in young children.
+Partnered with the University of Minnesota – Child Development Institute on a research project to evaluate the development of mindful thinking skills in young children.

-Partnership for a Healthier America and the Let’s Move campaign - In November 2011, New Horizon Academy signed a commitment with this national organization to promote healthier practices and actively fight our nation’s increase in childhood obesity.
+New Horizon Academy partnered with the Partnership for a Healthier America and the Let’s Move Campaign to promote healthier practices and to actively work to provide solutions to our nation’s increase in childhood obesity.

 Partnered with the Institute for Agriculture and Trade Policy (IATP) to introduce a farm-to-table program.